Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 - For type K thermocouples a linearization correction according to the ITS-90 standard is provided.
 This substantially improves the accuracy below -30 °C and above 600 °C.

-- Writes data zo tab separated value table with
+- Writes data to tab separated value table with
 ISO 8601 formatted date and time.
 This is compatible with python's pandas and plotly packages as well as with spreadsheet processing.